Criminal Speeding

 We take a two-pronged approach to every case.

-The other approach is asking can we leverage the defendant’s history, background and good character to negotiate a favorable outcome?
 We are working on these two approaches simultaneously in a case.
-Let’s consider the legal approach first.
+Let’s consider the legal prong first.

 • Is what the officer saying possible?
 For example, look at google maps street view.
 Did the officer have line of sight to make the speed measurement?